Lecture 2

 Extending to Combination of Gaussian and Derivative

-We can compute the MV gaussian from the inverse covariance matrix \(C\) with a mean of \(\mu=0\) along with a dimensional scaling metric \(t\).
-For the purposes of forming interesting and varied PSFs, we include the linear combination of the gaussian and a Sobel operator to axpproximate the derivative of the gaussian.
+We can compute the multivariate Gaussian from the inverse covariance matrix \(C\) with a mean of \(\mu = 0\), along with a scaling parameter \(t\).
+For the purpose of forming interesting and varied PSFs, we include a linear combination of the Gaussian and Sobel operators that approximate the derivatives of the Gaussian.

 \[\begin{align} S_x &= \frac{1}{4} \begin{bmatrix} -1 & 0 & 1 \\ -2 & 0 & 2 \\ -1 & 0 & 1 \end{bmatrix} \\ S_y &= \frac{1}{4} \begin{bmatrix} -1 & -2 & -1 \\ 0 & 0 & 0 \\ 1 & 2 & 1 \end{bmatrix} \end{align} \]

-These operators act like edge detection or derivatives.
-The \(n_0\), \(n_x\), and \(n_y\) parameters in the code are used to scale the gaussian and the derivatives.
+These operators act as edge detectors, approximating spatial derivatives.
+The \(n_0\), \(n_x\), and \(n_y\) parameters in the code are used to scale the Gaussian and its derivatives.

 Show the code